guilhermeribeirodev/ec2-docker/pipeline-ci.md

 1. Create a simple test case.
 This can be done using a Maven archetype.

-	`mvn archetype:generate`
+	$`mvn archetype:generate`

 2. Choose a number of the wide list of projects.
-I'd suggest the 153 which is a very simple Java 1.8 test case.
+I'd suggest the #153 which is a very simple Java 1.8 test case.

 3. Fill the required information.
 Navigate into the maven fresh generated folder and run the maven verify.

-	`mvn clean verify`
+	$`mvn clean verify`

 4. This will run the tests and build a jar file with the dependencies.